Skip to main content

-- What are the molecular switches within E2 ubiquitin-conjugating enzymes that govern their mono- versus poly-ubiquitination activities?
+• What molecular switches within E2 ubiquitin-conjugating enzymes determine their mono- versus poly-ubiquitination activities?

-- More broadly, can epigenetic modifiers and ubiquitin-conjugating enzymes act as druggable molecular vulnerabilities in cancers?
+• More broadly, can epigenetic modifiers and ubiquitin-conjugating enzymes be exploited as druggable molecular vulnerabilities in cancer?

 Location